HoffmannP/wolServer/README.md

 - The server pretends to run PHP.
 - Network status identification works via ping and connection attempts to different ports.

-See [Docker/README.md] if you want to build & run in Docker
+See the (Docker Readme)[Docker/README.md] if you want to build & run in Docker

 ## build
 with go already installed